Patrick Njoroge

 Patrick Ngugi Njoroge is a Kenyan economist, banker and the ninth governor of the Central Bank of Kenya.

 Background and education

-Njoroge was born in Kakuma, Kenya, c.
+Njoroge was born in Murang’a, Kenya, c.
 1961.
 His father was an official in the education department and his mother was a teacher.
 Njoroge credits his parents involvement in education with inspiring his passion for learning.

 Njoroge attended Mangu High School from 1973 until 1976, for his O-Level education.
 From 1977 until 1978, he attended Strathmore College for his A-Level studies.
 He entered the University of Nairobi in 1979, graduating with a Bachelor of Arts in Economics in 1983 and a Master of Arts in Economics in 1985.

 From 1987 until 1993, he studied at Yale University, graduating with a Doctor of Philosophy in economics.
 While at Yale, Njoroge studied under professors such as William Brainard, Jim Tobin, and Robert J. Shiller.

 Career

 Following his master's degree, he worked in Nairobi as a planning officer at the Kenyan Ministry of Planning from October 1985 until August 1987.
 Following his PhD studies, he worked as an economist at the Kenyan Ministry of Finance from March 1993 until December 1994.

 From April 1995 until October 2005, he worked at the International Monetary Fund (IMF) in Washington, D. C., first as an economist and later as a senior economist.
 From November 2005 until December 2006, he served as the IMF mission chief for Dominica.
 He then served as the deputy division chief, Finance Department, at the IMF, from December 2006 until December 2012, based in Washington, D. C. from December 2012 until June 2015, he served as advisor to the deputy managing director of the IMF.